Life Conference 2024

 • can equity release replace mortgage loans for aged people?

-Speakers: Muskan Vashisth and Chirag Kohli, WNS Global Services
+Speakers: Muskan Vashisth and Chirag Kohli

-Workshop D2 17:20 - 18:25 Optimising the back book: (b)latent opportunity Read more
+Workshop D2 17:20 - 18:05 Optimising the back book: (b)latent opportunity Read more

 An insurer’s ability to originate private assets has been considered a key driver for new bulk purchase annuity (BPA) competitiveness.
 It is a key focus of insurers aiming to deliver their assumed target portfolio.